Advice on how public bodies can support the Homes for Ukraine scheme.

 The host will not lose any exemption from council tax if they offer accommodation to a person who has a visa under the Homes for Ukraine sponsorship scheme.

 An individual or family from the Ukraine living in separate accommodation will be liable to pay the standard rate of council tax.
-The Welsh Government want them to have access to council tax support to reduce the amount they must pay.
+The Welsh Government wants them to have access to council tax support to reduce the amount they must pay where appropriate.

-For 2022 to 2023, the Welsh Government made provision in the Council Tax Reduction Scheme regulations (CTRS) so that Afghanistan Nationals and UK Nationals from Afghanistan would be eligible for council tax support.
-It is proposed to make the same provision for people from Ukraine but this cannot be done until 2023 to 2024.
+From April 2023, the Welsh Government has made provision in the Council Tax Reduction Scheme regulations (CTRS) so that people from Ukraine are eligible for council tax support.

-Until the appropriate legislation is in place, the Welsh Government has asked local authorities to use their discretionary powers under Section 13A of the Local Government Finance Act 1992.
-This would mean the council tax bills of households who host people under the Homes for Ukraine scheme are not affected.
-Also people from the Ukraine living in separate accommodation will be treated as having access to the CTRS.
+The council tax bills of households who host people under the Homes for Ukraine scheme are not affected.
+Also people from the Ukraine living in separate accommodation will have access to the CTRS.

 Support for people from Ukraine seeking employment is managed by the UK Government at the Department for Work and Pensions (DWP).
 Employment support will be assessed at a local level by resettlement teams.
 DWP Work Coaches will signpost individuals to suitable employability and skills support.